Why the Hurricanes’ Game 6 loss to the Rangers was a crushing end for a ‘special group’

 On Monday, the Canes’ season had come down to 20 minutes in the third period of Game 5 of their playoff series.
 The Hurricanes, trailing by a goal at Madison Square Garden, responded by scoring four times in the third for a 4-1 win that led to a Game 6 on Thursday at rollicking PNC Arena.

 With 20 minutes left in Game 6, the Canes led 3-1.
-Had Jordan Martinook or Jake Guentzel been an inch or two finer on their shots, had their shots found the net instead of ringing off metal, it might have been another win for Carolina and a Game 7 coming up.
+Had Jordan Martinook or Jake Guentzel been an inch or two finer on their shots, had they gotten a good bounce, had their shots found the net instead of ringing off metal, it might have been another win for Carolina and a Game 7 coming up.

 Or Aho.
 He skated in on goalie Igor Shesterkin in the third and missed the net with a backhander.